-Speculation about the future of General Mills (NYSE:GISD) is not new.
+Speculation about the future of General Mills (NYSE:GISC) is not new.
 What’s new is that the ‘whispers’ are getting louder.
 Potential acquirers include Warren Buffett and 3G Capital to name two.
-There’s also been talk about interest on the part of Kraft Heinz (NASDAQ:KHCD) (with or without the participation of Buffett and/or 3G).
+There’s also been talk about interest on the part of Kraft Heinz (NASDAQ:KHCC) (with or without the participation of Buffett and/or 3G).

 Related: BET LIKE BUFFETT